 What Can Be Done to Protect the Proceeds from the Home?

 If a veteran wishes to sell his/her home, it is best to sell it prior to applying for VA pension benefits.
 Again, veterans are encouraged to keep their home while receiving benefits, as it is a non-countable asset and will not affect their eligibility.
-That said, there are asset planning strategies, also called estate planning, for veterans who want to sell their home before or after receiving VA approval of pension benefits.
-However, with the new VA rules released in September of 2018, the way assets have previously been restructured to lower one’s net worth will also change.
-Below are some examples of asset planning strategies that have been utilized, as well as how the new rules will impact them.
+That said, there are asset planning strategies, also called estate planning, for veterans who want to sell their home before receiving VA approval of pension benefits.
+However, with the new VA rules implemented in October of 2018, the way assets had previously been restructured to lower one’s net worth also changed.
+Below are some examples of asset planning strategies that had previously been utilized, as well as how the new rules impacted them.

 An annuity is an insurance product that takes assets and turns them into an income stream.
 In very simplified terms, a lump sum of cash is paid, and in return, monthly income is received for a specified period of time.
 (This is also referred to as an immediate annuity).
-In past years, the income stream has been exempt and has not affected a veteran’s eligibility for pension benefits as far as net worth is concerned.
-(But it could potentially result in a veteran having too much income, as veterans who have income that exceed the amount of the pension benefit are ineligible for benefits.)
+In past years, the income stream had been exempt and did not affect a veteran’s eligibility for pension benefits as far as net worth was concerned.
+(But it could have potentially resulted in a veteran having too much income, as veterans who had income that exceeded the amount of the pension benefit were ineligible for benefits.)

-However, with the new VA rules effective 10/18/18, moving assets into an annuity to lower one’s net worth will be in violation of the look back rule, given the annuity cannot be liquidated (cashed out).
+However, with the new VA rules, moving assets into an annuity to lower one’s net worth is in violation of the look back rule, given the annuity cannot be liquidated (cashed out).
 Remember, violating the look back rule can result in a period of VA pension ineligibility.
-If the annuity can be liquidated, the annuity in its entirety will be counted towards one’s net worth.
-In addition, effective 10/18/18, the VA will count income (minus eligible unreimbursed medical deductions) towards one’s net worth.
-Unfortunately, with the new VA rules effective 10/18/18, annuities will no longer serve as a good vehicle to reduce one’s net worth.
+If the annuity can be liquidated, the annuity in its entirety is counted towards one’s net worth.
+In addition, the VA counts income (minus eligible unreimbursed medical deductions) towards one’s net worth.
+Unfortunately, with the new VA rules, annuities no longer serve as a good vehicle to reduce one’s net worth.

-In very simple terms, a promissory note would allow a veteran to give a loan to a third party (this person could be a spouse, but it could be an adult child), effectively lowering the veteran’s net worth without jeopardizing the veteran’s eligibility for benefits.
+In very simple terms, a promissory note allows a veteran to give a loan to a third party (this person could be a spouse, but it could be an adult child), effectively lowering the veteran’s net worth without jeopardizing the veteran’s eligibility for benefits.
 Both the veteran (the lender) and the third party (the borrower) would sign the promissory note (the loan document).
-Once it was signed, the assets were considered to belong to that of the borrower, not the veteran.
-In the signed document, the borrower would promise to pay the veteran an agreed amount of money, including interest, each month for a preset period of time.
-Therefore, like an annuity, the assets were turned into an income stream for the veteran.
-However, with the new look back rules effective 10/18/18, promissory notes most likely will violate the look back period.
+Once it is signed, the assets were considered to belong to that of the borrower, not the veteran.
+In the signed document, the borrower promises to pay the veteran an agreed amount of money, including interest, each month for a preset period of time.
+Therefore, like an annuity, the assets are turned into an income stream for the veteran.
+However, with the new look back rules, we believe promissory notes are a violation of the look back period.

 Irrevocable trusts (meaning it cannot be changed or terminated), sometimes called VA asset protection trusts, are another asset protection strategy that has sometimes been used to protect the proceeds from the sale of a veteran’s home.
-In simplified terms, a trust was created, and the veteran no longer had ownership of the money.
-Rather a trustee, who was named by the veteran, was considered the owner of the money.
-Since the veteran no longer had ownership of the money in the trust, it would not count towards his/her net worth.
-However, with the new VA rules effective 10/18/18, a trust will violate the look back rule if it cannot be liquidated.
-If it can be liquidated, the trust will be counted towards one’s net worth.
-(The only trust that will be allowed without violating the look back rule will be one established for one’s child who is not able to support himself/herself).
+In simplified terms, a trust is created, and the veteran no longer has ownership of the money.
+Rather a trustee, who was named by the veteran, is considered the owner of the money.
+Since the veteran no longer has ownership of the money in the trust, it no longer counts towards his/her net worth.
+However, with the new VA rules, a trust violates the look back rule if it cannot be liquidated.
+If it can be liquidated, the trust counts towards one’s net worth.
+(The only trust that is allowed without violating the look back rule is one established for one’s child who is not able to support himself/herself).